When there's work to be done, there’s no doubt about the name on the tool – CORONA®.

-Corona’s history is tied to the first product we manufactured, the AG 5050 Orange Sheer, which we still make today.
+Corona’s history is tied to the first product we manufactured, the AG 5050 Orange Shear, which we still make today.
 This tool was formerly called, and still remembered by many, as the “9B Orange Clipper”.
 The 9B Orange Clipper is linked directly with the U.S. citrus industry, which started near Corona in the city of Riverside.

 The U.S citrus industry was started near the city of Corona, California.
 The orange trees loved the local environment and the local people loved the fruit.
 As production grew, citrus growers established marketing organizations designed to sell even more fruit but those sales were limited by how long it took fruit to get to market and remain in good condition.